robinyUArizona/AML-Fraud-Detection/README.md

 ### Project setup
-- Setup the GitHub repository (creating repo and cloning repo locally) create a new repository on GitHub or create a new directory, and initialize it
+- Setup the GitHub repository (creating repo and cloning repo locally) by creating a new repository on GitHub or by creating a new directory, and initialize it
 	```
 	echo "# projectname" >> README.md or touch README.md
 	git init